hoogmin/nexgentoolsnxui/README.md

 # NXUI: Developed For NexGen Tools LLC (safe-locksmith.com)

-NXUI is the standard user interface system built for the NX500 and other safe/locksmith related devices from [NexGen Tools LLC](https://safe-locksmith.com/).
+NXUI is the upcoming standard user interface system built for the NX500 and other safe/locksmith related devices from [NexGen Tools LLC](https://safe-locksmith.com/).
 Built with modern frontend technologies like React.
 If you are a locksmith dealing with safes that have communication problems between the keypad and the lock, a faulty solenoid, or something else,